 - Severe, persistent neck muscle spasms

-- Inability to perform daily work or activities that you could do prior your illness
+- Inability to perform daily work or activities that one could do prior to the illness

-- In addition, symptoms suggesting possible injury to the vital structures contained in the neck should prompt early contact with your doctor.
+- In addition, symptoms suggesting possible injury to the vital structures contained in the neck should prompt early contact with a doctor.
 These may include the following:

 - Tingling or loss of function particularly in the upper extremities